-The field trip is a trademark of E.MA and has been organized by Mag.
-Marijana Grandits (from the Ludwig Boltzmann Institute of Human Rights of the University of Vienna) for years, first in Bosnia and Herzegovina (1998-2003) and then in Kosovo since 2004.
-This field training aims at providing deeper insights into the practical tasks, difficulties, and expectations with which human rights officers in the field are faced, and to get a better understanding of the real situation in a post-conflict country.
+The field trip is a trademark of EMA and has been organised by Mag.
+Marijana Grandits (from the Ludwig Boltzmann Institute of Human Rights at the University of Vienna) for years, first in Bosnia and Herzegovina (1998-2003) and then in Kosovo since 2004.
+This field training aims to provide insights into the practical tasks, difficulties, and expectations human rights officers face in the field, and to get a better understanding of the situation in a post-conflict country.

-The field trip usually takes place in Mid-January and comprises visits to international organisations and institutions and to local and regional non-governmental organizations working on the most essential human rights issues, such as property claims, torture related questions, legal advice, women’s rights, democratic elections, free media and children’s rights.
-Students usually stay with host families and are required to participate in all activities and events organised by the E.MA academic staff, external facilitators from the EU and other experts.
-The field trip is included in the tuition fees for the academic year 2016/2017.
+The field trip usually takes place in mid-January and comprises visits to international organisations as well as local and regional nongovernmental organizations working on human rights issues, such as property claims, torture related questions, legal advice, women’s rights, democratic elections, free media and children’s rights.
+Students stay with host families and are required to participate in all activities and events organised by the EMA academic staff, external facilitators from the EU and other experts.
+The field trip is included in the tuition fees.

 I am grateful for the opportunity I had, to become an insider for a week in the context of Kosovo, to have the chance to meet all these people – some involved in the highest offices of the international community, others struggling to work for the good of civil society, but all of them aiming towards the same goal of stability and prosperity for Kosovo.